Regardless if you are a beginner or sew for a living, a dress form is a useful piece of equipment to have in your arsenal.

 Dress form: a paper, cloth, or wire representation of a woman’s figure from shoulder to thighs but minus arms that is mounted on a stand and used for fitting garments.

 Mannequin: a form representing the human figure used especially for displaying clothes.

-Dress forms normally form a torso with a hard interior and a foam or fabric on the outside.
+Dress forms are normally made out of a torso with a hard interior padded by a foam or fabric on the outside.
 This soft exterior results in a pinnable dress form, perfect for fitting and making adjustments.
-The mannequin on the other hand is make completely of hard material and often displays the entire human body.
-Simply put: dress forms are for making clothing, mannequins are for displaying clothing.
+The mannequin, on the other hand, is made completely of hard material and often displays the entire human body.

 What Makes A Good Dress Form For Sewing?

 When looking for the best dress form, you might want to consider the following factors:

 - Pinnability: the foam or fabric on the outside of the dress form makes it pinnable.
 Depending on the thickness of the outer layer, the form is either classified as partially or fully pinnable.
 Fully pinnable forms allow for the direct insertion of pins; useful when working with heavy fabrics.

 - Adjustability: you probably don’t want to end up with a bunch of different forms.
 Certain models come with dials or another way with which you can adjust the size of the model.
 We highly recommend buying an adjustable dress form.
 You can also manually adjust the model by applying some padding where you need it.
 Additionally, a model that easily allows you to change its height can be convenient too.